dfir-iris/iris-web/experiments/graphql-rest/README.md

 ```
 ### Mutation

 The mutation type defines the operations that will modify the data on the server.
-(For example actions: create and delete).
+(For example actions: create, update and delete).

+AddBook mutation
 ``` bash
 mutation {
   addBook(